 Not To Be Missed: Filadhoo Wreck, Ha Alif Atoll

-Resting at just 14m, this wreck is overrun with colourful corals and surrounded by schools of groupers, snappers and fusiliers that weave in and out of the structure.
+Resting at just 14m, this wreck is overrun with colorful corals and surrounded by schools of groupers, snappers, and fusiliers that weave in and out of the structure.

 You’ll often find eagle rays swooping around the hull and reef sharks patrolling the surrounding reef.